A theoretical basis for MEV: Blockchain model

-Namely, the wealth of a (finite-support) $\wmvA$ is the sum of the amount of each token $\tokT$ in $\wmvA$, times the \emph{price} of $\tokT$, \ie $\wealth{}{}\idxfun{\tokT}$.
-We can extend~\eqref{eq:wealth:token-prices:wealth} to the sum of a countable set of wallets:
+If $\wmvA$ has finite support, then the sum in~\eqref{eq:wealth:token-prices:wal} has only a finite number of non-zero terms.
+From additivity of $\wealth{}{}$, it follows that the wealth of a (finite-support) $\wmvA$ is the sum of the amount of each token $\tokT$ in $\wmvA$, times the \emph{price} of $\tokT$, \ie, $\wealth{}{}\idxfun{\tokT}$: